Agastya: Agastya Samhita

 Agastya Saṁhitā (literally: "Agastya's Compendium") is the title of several works in Sanskrit, attributed to Agastya.

-One of those works is the Agastya Samhita, sometimes called the Sankara Samhita, a section embedded in Skanda Purana.
+One of those works is the Agastya Samhita, sometimes called the Sankara Samhita, a section embedded in the Skanda Purana.
 It was probably composed in late medieval era, but before the 12th-century.
 It exists in many versions, and is structured as a dialogue between Skanda and Agastya.
 Scholars such as Moriz Winternitz state that the authenticity of the surviving version of this document is doubtful because Shaiva celebrities such as Skanda and Agastya teach Vaishnavism ideas and the bhakti (devotional worship) of Rama, mixed in with a tourist guide about Shiva temples in Varanasi and other parts of India.

 Agastimata

-Agastya is attributed to be the author of Agastimata, a pre-10th century treatise about gems and diamonds, with chapters on the origins, qualities, testing and making jewellery from them.
+Agastya is attributed to be the author of Agastimata, a pre–10th-century treatise about gems and diamonds, with chapters on the origins, qualities, testing and making jewellery from them.
 Several other Sanskrit texts on gems and lapidary are also credited to Agastya in the Indian traditions.